Grand National Winner Trends

 A tired and over raced horse can't be expected to beat 39 other horses in the toughest race on earth.
 Horses who aren't at peak fitness will struggle.

-This leaves them at a big disadvantage and if they have been in a tough race at the festival, four weeks or so might not be enough time for some of them to recover.
+Some would think that this leaves them at a big disadvantage and if they have been in a tough race at the festival, three weeks or so might not be enough time for some of them to recover.

 Grand National Trends - Trainers and Jockeys